EPYC 9135 vs Xeon w7-3545

 So, is Xeon w7-3545 better than EPYC 9135?

 Yes.
-Xeon w7-3545 is the better overall CPU here.
-You are getting a 15.6% average FPS lead across 50 shared CPU game tests in our data and 1.1% better PassMark, which makes it the stronger all-around choice.
+Xeon w7-3545 is the better all-around CPU here.
+It gives you a 15.6% average FPS lead across 50 shared CPU game tests in our data and 1.1% better PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Xeon w7-3545 is the better pick here.
+If gaming is the priority, Xeon w7-3545 is the better pick.
 According to our tests, it delivers 15.6% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon w7-3545 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon w7-3545 is the stronger fit.
 You are getting 1.1% better PassMark, backed by 24 cores and 48 threads.

 Which one is the smarter buy today, not just the cheaper CPU?